Neural network playground

 In practice is the computation of the derivatives is a little bit harder, but all you need to know is the chain rule.
 I highly recommend 3blue1brown's series and this paper for better understanding.

-If you have enjoyed this project, you might also like my tool for creating gif memes.
+If you have enjoyed this project, you might also like my tool for creating gif memes and Vocabuo - an app for learning vocabulary.